dbeley/awesome-starred/README.md

 ## PHP

+- [Piwigo](https://github.com/Piwigo/Piwigo) - Manage your photos with Piwigo, a full featured open source photo gallery application for the web.
+Star us on Github!
+More than 200 plugins and themes available.
+Join us and contribute!
+- [boinc](https://github.com/BOINC/boinc) - Open-source software for volunteer computing and grid computing.
+- [firefly-iii](https://github.com/firefly-iii/firefly-iii) - Firefly III: a personal finances manager
+- [FreshRSS](https://github.com/FreshRSS/FreshRSS) - A free, self-hostable aggregator…
+- [BookStack](https://github.com/BookStackApp/BookStack) - A platform to create documentation/wiki content built with PHP & Laravel
+- [Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher
+- [openmediavault](https://github.com/openmediavault/openmediavault) - openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
+It contains services like SSH, (S)FTP, SMB/CIFS, DAAP media server, RSync, BitTorrent client and many more.
+Thanks to the modular design of the framework it can be enhanced via plugins.
+OpenMediaVault is primarily designed to be used in home environments or small home offices, but is not limited to those scenarios.
+It is a simple and easy to use out-of-the-box solution that will allow everyone to install and administrate a Network Attached Storage without deeper knowledge.
+- [Steam-250](https://github.com/250/Steam-250) - :video_game: Generates the Steam 250 website.
+- [monica](https://github.com/monicahq/monica) - Personal CRM.
+Remember everything about your friends, family and business relationships.
 - [librenms](https://github.com/librenms/librenms) - Community-based GPL-licensed network monitoring system
 - [matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!
 - [Organizr](https://github.com/causefx/Organizr) - HTPC/Homelab Services Organizer - Written in PHP